MichaIng/DietPi-Docs/docs/usage.md

 ---

-## How to do an automatic base installation at first boot
+## How to do an automatic base installation at first boot (DietPi-Automation)

 DietPi offers the option for an automatic first boot installation.
 Normally, during the first system boot there is an installation procedure which sets up your system initially.
 The steps described in the section ["First logon on DietPi"](http://localhost:8000/docs/install/#4-first-logon-on-dietpi) are then conducted.

 ![dietpi-login01](assets/images/dietpi-login01.jpg){: width="640" height="371" loading="lazy"}

 These steps need an amount of user interaction which can be overcome with the automatic base installation option described in this section.
-The automatized setup is based on the configuration file `dietpi.txt`.
+The automatized setup is based on the configuration file `/boot/dietpi.txt`.
 It can be edited prior to the first boot and will be evaluated during the first boot procedure.
 On subsequent boot procedures, the most options in the file are not evaluated any more.

-??? info "Editing the file `dietpi.txt` contents"
+??? info "Editing the file `/boot/dietpi.txt` contents"

     On some hardware options (e.g. Raspberry Pi) the file is located on an own partition which can be accessed on a Windows PC.

     Some hardware options (e.g. NanoPi) do not have this extra partition.
-In this case the SD card needs to be mounted to be able to access the `dietpi.txt` file.
+In this case the SD card needs to be mounted to be able to access the `dietpi.txta` file.

 The result of the automated installation can cover the following areas: